Travel.State.Gov > Intercountry Adoption > Country Information > Oman Intercountry Adoption Information

 If you decide to travel to Oman:

-Terrorist attacks and violence are likely near the border with Yemen, and on the western portion of the border with Saudi Arabia.
-Crossing the Oman border into Yemen can be dangerous, and U.S. citizens who attempt to cross the Oman-Yemen border, from either Oman or Yemen, are routinely detained by Omani authorities.
+Terrorist attacks and violence continue in Yemen.
+Crossing the border into Yemen can be dangerous, and U.S. citizens who attempt to cross the Oman-Yemen border, from either Oman or Yemen, may be detained by Omani authorities.

 Visit our website for High-Risk Travelers.